GU4243-ADS/spring2018-project1-dca2123/README.md

 Please see each subfolder for a README file.

 ## Project summary:
-### Using sentiment analysis and topic modeling, I illustrate the differneces between the sentences of Edgar Allen Poe (EAP), H.P.
+### Using sentiment analysis and topic modeling, I illustrate the differences between the sentences of Edgar Allen Poe (EAP), H.P.
 Lovecraft (HPL), and Mary Wollstencraft Shelly (MWS).

 #### Description of the Data
 The SPOOKY data set consists of several thousand sentences from each of EAP, HPL, and MWS.
 These sentences were labeled with unique ids,